squarism/squarism.github.io/_posts/2014-09-24-redis-595-timer-states.markdown

 - RPi GPIO isn't perfect.
 	- Sudo stuff is unfortunate.
-	- The best way to reset is to unplug all the GPIO and reboot.
+	- The best way to reset GPIO if it complains about `Device or resource busy` is to unplug all the GPIO pins and reboot.
+Rebooting I think is excessive because reboots in Linux rarely solve anything.
+What I think it does do is give the pins time to quiet down.
+This is strange to me from a `/dev` or `/proc` standpoint.
+I've never seen pins cause file locks before __(in unix, everything is a file, sure but it's still weird)__.
 	- Electrical problems might cause `Device or resource busy`?
 Check grounds?
 - Clocks.
 I'm reading the state kind of "by chance".
 What if the state changes in the middle of a read?
 Ah!
 Clocks!
 It's like a contract!
 I get it now.
 I'm not interested enough in making this "lolscale" to implement this.
 I bet there's something better than what I'm doing.
 - The 595.
-Through playing with this an its various aspects, I feel I grok the 595 now.
+Through playing with the 595's various aspects, I feel I grok the 595 now.
 - This won't scale forever.
 Reading the pins is slow and the 595 can really flip states fast.
 If I really wanted to read this at some kind of insane throughput, I'd have to really think about it.
 In other words, this toy is kind of performance-stupid.
 - Grounding is very important.
 I had some shorts along the way and I don't understand why.
 - This was my first project with RPi GPIO, so that was fun.